 The pamphlet also criticizes the film’s political finale.
 Sidney Hook asserts that the Soviets would never demand that the U.S. bomb one of its own cities to even the score.
 He suggests that the Russians would instead demand a full strategic withdrawal of U.S. forces all over the world, and other diplomatic & political concessions.
-This prediction of ‘what the Soviets would do’ reads like one of Dr. Groteschele’s ideological projections, that all conclude with a recommendation to attack first and accept a few million nuclear casualties.
+This prediction of ‘what the Soviets would do’ reads like one of Dr. Groteschele’s ideological projections, all of which conclude with a recommendation to attack first and accept a few million nuclear casualties.
 I now know more about Sidney Hook’s general outlook.
 His other notable political book was Heresy, Yes-Conspiracy, No. According to Wikipedia, it provided “perhaps the most influential justification for firing Communists and suspected Communists from university and schools in the early 1950s.”

 The Criterion Collection’s Blu-ray of Fail Safe is said to be a new 4K digital restoration.
 It looks great in this HD scan, that restores the semi-docu look of cameraman Gerald Hirschfeld (The Incident, Last Summer).
 I’ve seen the picture innumerable times over the years, mostly in so-so open-matte prints that compromise Hirschfeld’s handsome compositions.
 The show’s distinctive look has been recovered.
 Its sound editing is almost as good.